AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 }
 ```

-"Machine State" is partially specified by the execution agent, and otherwise begins as empty or uninitialized for each message call.
+**Machine state** is partially specified by the execution agent, and otherwise begins as empty or uninitialized for each message call.
 This state is transformed on an instruction-per-instruction basis.
 ```
 MachineState {
     l1GasLeft,